kazuyamarino/nsy/Docs/USERGUIDE.md

 ```
 Should be like this.
 That it is!

-* Now, you can generate autoload class in the `Models` folder & `Controllers` folder for the `Homepage` with `composer dump-autoload` on the command line terminal.
+* Now, you can generate autoload class in the `Models` folder & `Controllers` folder for the `Homepage` with `composer dump-autoload -o` on the command line terminal.

 <hr>